-My boyfriend lost his grandmother on Monday 12 November.
+My friend M lost his grandmother on Monday 12 November.
 She was 69 years old and had been battling lung (and then bone cancer) from about April of this year.
 She was a special lady and I’d like to dedicate a little slice of lemon cake to her.

 The wedding album was on show at the wake, the photos were beautiful.
 It was 1968.
 Maria wore a simple dress with long flared sleeves, a very puffy veil, and wicked eyeliner.
 M’s Mum is the image of her.
 Frankie looked tall, proud and happy.
 I wish I had a photo to show you.
 I will ask M. Everyone admired it.
 It was gorgeous, I would be glad to have such a lovely wedding album and so bittersweet to see all that life and hope and happiness.

 Maria would make dinner ‘tea’ for her whole family including the grandchildren every Thursday, and in her wonderful Scottish accent would ask them, ‘Do you want tea with your tea?’
 We said it so much that about 5 years ago, I think it was M’s 20th birthday, our friend Aisling made him a mug that had those words on it.
 Tea and custard creams were her favourite, and on the first night of the wake one of the younger children put a cup and a custard cream in with their Granny.

 It must have been New Years 2011, at M’s family home, we all stood up to hug and kiss and go outside to see the Chinese Lanterns filling the skies, Maria took my arm and said ‘Open the window.
 We did that in Scotland to let the old year out and the new year in.’
 I really liked this and it will always stay with me.